evandcoleman/alfred-itunes-dj/README.md

 ### Step 1: Open iTunes

-iTunes must be open to complete the pair process.
+iTunes must be open to complete the pairing process.

 ### Step 2: Begin Paring
 Invoke Alfred and type `pair ` followed by a 4-digit numeric pin number and hit enter.